stakater/mto-docs/content/console/tenants.md

 # Tenants

 Here, admins have a bird's-eye view of all tenants, with the ability to delve into each one for detailed examination and management.
 This section is pivotal for observing the distribution and organization of tenants within the system.
-More information on each tenant can be accessed by clicking the view option against each tenant name.
+More information on each tenant can be accessed by clicking the tenant name.

 ![tenants](../images/tenants.png)

 ## Live YAML and Graph View

-In the MTO Console, each resource section is equipped with a "View" button, revealing the live YAML configuration for complete information on the resource.
-For Tenant resources, a supplementary "Graph" option is available, illustrating the relationships and dependencies of all resources under a Tenant.
+In the MTO Console, clicking a resource's name opens its detail page, which includes a `YAML` tab revealing the live YAML configuration for complete information on the resource.
+For Tenant resources, a supplementary `Graph` tab is available, illustrating the relationships and dependencies of all resources under a Tenant.
 This dual-view approach empowers users with both the detailed control of YAML and the holistic oversight of the graph view.

 ![tenants-graph](../images/tenants_graph.png)